Osteomyelitis

 • The open space left by the removed bone tissue may be filled with bone graft or packing material.
 This promotes resolution of the infection.

 Infection that occurs after joint replacement may require surgery.
 This is done to remove the replaced joint and infected tissue in the area.
 A new prosthesis may be implanted in the same operation.
-More often, doctors wait until the antibiotic course is finished and the infection has gone away.
+More often, providers wait until the antibiotic course is finished and the infection has gone away.

 If you have diabetes, it will need to be well controlled.
 If there are problems with blood supply to the infected area, such as the foot, surgery may be needed to improve blood flow in order to get rid of the infection.